Questions Parents Ask

 Yes, we currently field teams in soccer and basketball.
 Other sports will be added as the school continues to grow.
-Activities such as chess club, yearbook staff, and science/robotics are also offered.
+Robotics club is also offered.
 We will continue to add more activities in the humanities, arts, and sciences.

 What is the student-teacher ratio?